Dementia Care Assisted Living Community

 Communication With Residents

-We have numerous communication resources at our dementia assisted living community facility in Oakbrook Terrace, Illinois.
-We help you work through the proper ways to speak to your loved one with dementia and assist with handling their anxiety and frustration during a difficult time.
+We have numerous communication resources at our dementia care assisted living community and facility in Oakbrook Terrace, Illinois.
+We help you work through the proper techniques to speak to your loved one with dementia and assist with handling their anxiety and frustration during a difficult time.

 Ways to Communicate With a Family Member With Dementia